The Tax Disputes and Litigation Review: Finland

 Respectively, the chances of the FTA recovering any costs from the taxpayer are extremely slim.
 Under current procedural rules, a private party should not be held liable for the costs of a public authority, unless the private party has made a manifestly unfounded claim.
 The starting point is understandable and pertains directly to the fact that the tax authority is always in a stronger position in such proceedings.

 These rules have, however, caused administrative litigation, especially tax disputes, to significantly differ from civil litigation as the principle of full compensation does not materialise.
+In practice, the taxpayer's costs in significant tax litigation may be quite substantial, whereas the FTA would just operate under the public budget with practically no risk of costs.

 Alternative dispute resolution